Easy baked stuffed tomatoes with meat and cheese are always a hit with family and friends. And it’s a great way to use a large summer garden crop.

 Feel free to use any cheese you have on hand for these yummy stuffed tomatoes with meat.
 I love sharp cheddar on ground burger meat.

 Monterey Jack is a good choice to go with the sausage meat.
-To ensure the meat was surrounded by the cheese, I first lined the inner of the tomato with slices, then topped the meat with grated pieces.
+To ensure the meat was surrounded by the cheese, I first lined the inner of the tomato with slices, then added the meat with a small spoon.
+Grated cheese tops it off!

-If you use tomatoes on the smaller side, this recipe makes a wonderful appetizer.
-It’s perfect to serve to friends and family at your summer parties.
+If you use tomatoes on the smaller side, this recipe makes wonderful bite sized appetizers.
+It’s perfect to serve to friends and family at your summer parties even if they aren’t on a low carb diet.

 If you are making these stuffed tomatoes with meat and cheese for a party, you can prepare them the day before.
 Then, just take them out of the refrigerator and bake when ready to serve.